Navy Blue Bedroom with White Trim and Ceiling

 Colour Technical Profile

 In HSL coordinates, Naval Navy sits at hue 218°, saturation 38%, and lightness 19%.
-That places it among the cool tones with high saturation, close to the RAL reference SW 6244.
-US exterior lines such as Sherwin-Williams Resilience, Benjamin Moore Aura Exterior, PPG Timeless carry close matches across their 100% acrylic and elastomeric ranges; ask your paint store for a computer-tinted match to the #1E2B42 HEX value.
+That places it among the cool and calming tones with high saturation, close to the RAL reference SW 6244.
+Interior paint lines such as Sherwin-Williams Emerald Interior, Benjamin Moore Regal Select, Behr Ultra carry this color in matte and eggshell finishes with excellent scrubbability.

-The mathematical complement (180° across the hue wheel) lands on a terracotta — best reserved for a small accent such as a door or mailbox rather than the main field.
-The existing accent of Pure White (#FCFBF5) sits at a controlled contrast ratio that grounds the composition without breaking it up.
+The mathematical complement (180° across the hue wheel) lands on a terracotta - best reserved for a small accent such as a cushion, artwork, or side piece.
+The existing accent of Pure White (#FCFBF5) on the trim and ceiling sits at a controlled contrast ratio that grounds the composition without breaking it up.

 Expert Tips